-A quick look at the Careemap website reveals lots of apprenticeships in Birmingham in the childcare sector.
+A quick look at the Careemap website reveals lots of childcare apprenticeships in Birmingham.
 This comes as no huge surprise.
 Speak to any mum or dad and they’ll tell you that finding high quality childcare is very near the top of their priority list.

 In other words there is huge demand for childcare workers.
 The Government has also recently announced that it may double the amount of free childcare if provides parents.
 If this happens demand for childminders, nursery assistants and nursery supervisors will almost certainly increase.

 Broadly speaking there are two different types of apprenticeship for nursery workers.
 The first is the ‘intermediate level apprenticeship’.
 Once completed, this will enable you to work as an early years worker or assistant, care worker or assistant or assistant youth support and community worker.

 The other form of apprenticeship is the ‘advanced level apprenticeship’.
 This will enable you to train and take on a role such as a nursery worker or supervisor or nursery nurse or nursery or maybe even teaching assistant.

 Why choose Birmingham?
 With a population of 1,100,000 residents it’s the most populous city in the UK outside of London.
 It has a thriving music scene that has produced musicians as diverse as Joan Armatrading, UB40 and Jamelia.
 It’s also boasts a staggering six universities so it is a well-known seat of learning.